Chapter 8 : Press Conference

 Background: Font color:

-He was wondering what his sister in law, Melanie, was doing here bustling around the top table where three uncomfortable looking teenagers where trying to shield their eye’s from the continuous flash of camera’s.
+He was more curious as to what his sister in law, Melanie, was doing here, bustling around the top table where three uncomfortable looking teenagers where trying to shield their eye’s from the continuous flash of cameras.
 He knew she had an administrative job in the Auror’s office where the new Minister of Magic used to work.
 Maybe he had roped her in to help for the day.
 He would find out in due course.

-All the journalists had been given a press release an hour and a half ago, embargoed till the end of the press conference.
-When they had first received the release the room fell into utter silence as they all begun to read.
-The silence was soon punctured by the intake of breath and many whispered exclamations of ‘Merlins balls!’, ‘Mein Gott!’ and ‘Sacré Bleu!’
-Most people acted in the same way as they finished, they sat back in silence too astounded to say a word.
-Then they joined in one of the many animated conversations that were building around the room.
-A consensus soon built among the journalists that the release left out just as much as it included and as a group they became determined to get the rest.
+The journalists had been given a press release an hour and a half ago, embargoed till the end of the press conference.
+When they had begun to read, utter silence had fallen over the room, soon punctured by the intake of breath and many whispered exclamations of ‘Merlin’s breath!’, ‘Mein Gott!’ and ‘Sacré Bleu!’
+When they had finished reading, most of the journalists had, at first, sat blankly, too astounded to say a word.
+Then, they had joined in one of the many animated conversations that were building around the room.
+A consensus soon emerged that the release left out just as much as it included and, as a group, they became determined to get the rest.

-For Grantham It had been an astounding read and frightening too.
+For Grantham, it had been an astonishing read and frightening too.
 His respect for the three teenagers had risen considerably.
-He had found himself regretting that in the future they were likely to find themselves on different sides of many issues.
-He had regrets too that he would be taking the first subtle steps today to diminish their public credibility.
+He had found himself regretting that, in the future, they were likely to find themselves on different sides of many issues.
+He had regrets, too, that he would be taking the first subtle steps today to diminish their public credibility.

-Now his sister in law was talking, bringing the group to order.
+Now his sister in law was speaking, bringing the group to order.

 “Harry, Ron and Hermione will each make a brief statement,” continued Melanie, “and then we will open up to questions from the floor.
 Please wait for me to call you before asking a question.
 Ron I believe you’re up first.”